DeKalb Health Foundation presents BLOOM

 Photo: bloom steering committee members show off its new logo.

-Steering committee members include (front row) Ann Eidam, Natalie Taylor, Andrea Stieglitz, Jenn Gibson, Sarah Payne, Nora Schwartz, and Lis McPheeters. (back row) Terri Christiansen, Teresa Harmeyer, Amber Jackson, Michele Brock, Britte Nihart, Ethan Weikle, Brenda Seely, Tammy Baker, and Paula Amstutz.
+Steering committee members include (front row) Ann Eidam, Natalie Taylor, Andrea Stieglitz, Jenn Gibson, Sarah Payne, Nora Schwartz, and Lis McPheeters. (back row) Terri Christiansen, Teresa Harmeyer, Amber Jackson, Michele Brock, Britte Nihart, Ethan Weikel, Brenda Seely, Tammy Baker, and Paula Amstutz.
 Members not pictured are Cheryle Gerig, Lana Buchs, Lisa Colberg, and Vickie Faux.